 All this, in turn, also opens up a world of opportunities for an emerging startup like yours.

 The real-time nature of alternative credit scoring provides creditors with a dual advantage.
 First, the data helps maximize profit with a faster turnaround.
-Second, companies won’t miss out on potential business with borrowers who might have a bad credit score due to past difficulties but have now attained financial stability.
+Second, companies won’t miss out on potential business with borrowers who might have a poor credit score due to past difficulties but have now attained financial stability.
 This will also help to reduce risk and improve accuracy.
 An alternative credit score will be based on an applicant’s current creditworthiness, rather than their past score.

 This is why financial institutions are looking to fintech solutions to improve their new credit scoring models, and why you should be looking at it too.